GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

 ![plot of chunk ptha18_tonga_point_plot3](figure/ptha18_tonga_point_plot3-1.png)

-### Summary of non-uniform sampling effort
+## Summary of non-uniform sampling strategies.

 Although non-uniform sampling of magnitude-bins can be useful, the improvements tend to be modest.

 By concentrating sampling at higher magnitudes we sample larger max-stage scenarios more often, as compared with the previous approach.
-However the effect is not particularly strong, and there are still many scenarios with low max-stage values.
+However the effect is not particularly strong, and the following statistics show there are still many scenarios with low max-stage values.

 ```r
 # Ad-hoc choice of non-uniform sampling